-At Tampa General Hospital residents see 8,000 patients per year conducting three half-days of outpatient clinic.
-Residents also operate generally one-half day per week.
+At Tampa General Hospital residents see 8,000 patients per year Including hospital, ER consults and three half days of outpatient clinic.
 All residents take emergency room call at Tampa General Hospital and see an ample amount of ocular trauma.

 All Children's Hospital is a tertiary care pediatric facility.
-Surgery is scheduled three half days per week.
-There is a resident pediatric ophthalmology clinic at the USF Eye Institute.
+Surgery is scheduled three half days per week under the supervision of Pediatric Ophthalmology faculty.

-Resident exposure to surgery increases during each year of the program.
-PGY-2 begin with extraocular procedures.
-After demonstration in a level of competency, they progress to perform certain intraocular procedures near the end of the first year.
-In the second year (PGY-3) the exposure to surgery increases.
-Each second year resident does about 15 to 30 cataracts.
+Resident exposure to surgery increases begins in the PGY-2 year with a faculty supervised wet lab and oculoplastics procedures.
+After demonstration in a level of competency, residents progress to perform certain intraocular procedures in the PGY-3 year.
 In the third year a large number of surgeries of all types are performed.
-By the end of the program each resident generally has performed between 150 to 200 surgical procedures.
+The average number of cataracts performed at the end of the program ranges from 140 to 160.

-A pathology rotation is integrated into the three year program.
+Pathology education is done onsite with our own ocular pathologist.
 Exposure to fluorescein angiography, electro-physiology, and ultrasonography is incorporated into sub-specialty rotations.

 Please contact us if you need additional information.